Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: introduction

 \subsection{Main Contributions and Research Outcomes}

 In this paper, we propose a novel ZT-PFR scheme to maximize the stateful SFC reliability and ensure network service consistency.
 Considering resource limitations and maximum tolerable service interruption time caused by failure, our aim is to maintain a highly reliable and resource-efficient network.
 We devise state-of-the-art soft actor-critic (SAC) \cite{SAC} and proximal policy optimization (PPO) \cite{ppo} model-free DRL methods to automate and optimize our proposed framework.
-To provide the DRL agent with the needed information for appropriate decision making, we model an event triggered and scheduling-based AoI-aware monitoring scheme; to observe the network status and guarantee the necessary freshness of information.
+Moreover, to construct an environment simulator to train and test our proposed DRL-based framework, we propose a simulated model of impending-failure in NFV-based networks.
+Besides, to capture the time dependent features, we equip the agents with long short-term memory (LSTM) layers.
+Additionally, To provide the DRL agent with the needed information for appropriate decision making, we model an event triggered and scheduling-based AoI-aware monitoring scheme, to observe the network status and guarantee the necessary freshness of information.

 The main contributions of this paper are listed as: \begin{itemize} \item Considering the dynamics of NFV-enabled networks, we model a PFR framework for embedded stateful SFCs.
-To this end, we consider a 3 stage failure recovery procedure aiming to manage resource efficiency and to minimize SLA violations caused by service interruptions.
-Moreover, we formulate the PFR as an optimization model aiming to minimize a weighted cost including resource cost and wrong decision penalty. \item To realize ZT-PFR, we propose state-of-the-art model-free agents, i.e., PPO and SAC, empowered by a hybrid neural network (NN) consisting of long short term memory (LSTM) layers.
-Accordingly, in order to train our agents, we designed a novel simulated network environment, considering impending VNF failures as a Markov process. \item We propose an AoI-aware event-triggered and scheduling-based monitoring scheme, to provide necessary information freshness based on the network status.
+To this end, we consider a 3-stage failure recovery procedure aiming to manage resource efficiency and to minimize SLA violations caused by service interruptions.
+Moreover, we formulate the PFR as an optimization model aiming to minimize a weighted cost including resource cost and wrong decision penalty. \item To realize the proposed ZT-PFR, we adopt state-of-the-art model-free agents, i.e., PPO\cite{ppo} and SAC\cite{SAC}, and customize them for our model.
+In addition, we use a hybrid neural network (NN) consisting of long short-term memory (LSTM) layers.
+Accordingly, in order to train and test our agents, we design a novel simulated network environment considering the impending-failure concept. \item We propose an AoI-aware event-triggered and scheduling-based monitoring scheme, to provide the necessary information freshly to decision-maker (controller), based on the network dynamic. \item Several simulation scenarios are provided to assess our ZT-PFR algorithm.
+Several key DRL algorithm design insights are drawn from our analysis and simulation results.
+For example, we use LSTM layers in the DRL agent's NN structure to capture impending-failure's time dependent features.
+Also, we evaluate the discount-factor influence on sequenced decision making \cite{sutton2018reinforcement} for ZT-PFR.
+Our model shows promising performance in resource efficiency and ZT-PFR in a fair comparison with baselines.